 With a simple smile or look, Romy Schneider was the kind of actress that drew you in in every role she played.
 She was a great character actress, easily taking on challenging parts.
 Her ability to change was unbelievable.
 She had a magnetic presence.
 “This face never let go of me.
 Is it sad?
 Filled with pride or arrogance?
 Does she have a slight smile on her lips…?
 Her mysterious face has often been compared with the look of Mona Lisa,” said artist Andreas Reimann, who painted her portrait, the Romy Classic.
 But her talent shone even brighter than her beauty.
 It is her collective performances that have cemented her name and her prolific career belied the personal heartbreaks and tragedies that marked her life.
-You always notice the person wearing a great shirt.

 A classic that, for me, holds just as much appeal